European Composer and Songwriter Alliance: Music streaming

 Making music streaming sustainable for composers and songwriters is a key priority for ECSA.
 The Alliance and its member organizations have denounced the extremely low level of remuneration coming from music streaming platforms.
 ECSA calls on policymakers and stakeholders to remedy the fundamental flaws and market failures of the music streaming market for music creators, cultural diversity and European citizens alike.

 In July 2023, ECSA published its vision on music streaming, which includes six major recommendations to fix streaming and make it sustainable for music creators and artists.
 In the document, ECSA calls on policy makers and all stakeholders in the music industry to assess the functioning of the streaming market and actively promote a fairer and transparent ecosystem, one that values and fairly compensates creators and artists for their crucial contributions.

 Contractual practices

 ECSA advocates for fairer contracts between music authors and their contractual counterparts.
 In this regard, ECSA stands firmly against so called buyout contracts as they are often a take-it-or-leave-it deal, where the music author sells all his or her rights of the musical work and correspondingly future royalties in connection to that work.

 In January 2025, ECSA published its Report on Audiovisual Composers' Contracts.
-Drawing on consultations with its members, the report outlines and denounces various harmful and persistent contractual challenges faced by European audiovisual composers, such as buyout contracts and work made for hire provisions, pseudo-publishing, and the waiving of moral rights.
+Drawing on consultations with its members, the report outlines and denounces various harmful and persistent contractual challenges faced by European audiovisual composers, such as buyout contracts and work-for hire provisions, pseudo-publishing, and the waiving of moral rights.
 The report also provides seven key recommendations to tackle these practices.